Toyota recalls 340,000 Priuses globally to fix parking brake issue

-TOKYO Toyota Motor Corp (7203.T) said on Wednesday it was recalling around 340,000 of its latest Prius gasoline hybrid model in Japan and overseas to fix a parking brake issue.
+TOKYO (Reuters) - Toyota Motor Corp (7203.T) said on Wednesday it was recalling around 340,000 of its latest Prius gasoline hybrid model in Japan and overseas to fix a parking brake issue.

 No accidents have been reported in Japan in connection with the issue, a Toyota spokeswoman said, while declining to comment on whether any accidents had occurred overseas.

+(This version of the story corrects paragraph 2 to say 94,000 vehicles, not 92,000, will be recalled in North America; also corrects start of production period to August 2015, from October 2015)

-(Reporting by Naomi Tajitsu; Editing by Subhranshu Sahu)
+Reporting by Naomi Tajitsu; Editing by Subhranshu Sahu